 - All leaders are eligible to receive media training and support as part of their leadership role.

 Onboarding New Leaders

 When growing your leadership team, it’s important to have student leaders register as official leaders with Students Demand Action by completing the Volunteer Agreement Form.
-Once new student leaders complete the Volunteer Agreement and their parents or legal guardians complete a Parental Consent Form (if they are under 18), they’ll gain access to National Students Demand Action Slack, GSUo, National Leadership Calls, and more.
+Once new student leaders complete the Volunteer Agreement and their parents or legal guardians complete a permission slip (if they are under 18—we will provide the permission slip upon completion of the volunteer agreement), they’ll gain access to National Students Demand Action Slack, GSUo, National Leadership Calls, and more.
 Having all of your group leaders plugged into these resources ensures that your group will have the most up to date information on campaigns and materials at all times, and allows the Students Demand Action team to get to know your group and help support your work.

 Students Demand Action Leadership Roles

 Are you good at managing a lot of moving parts?
 The group lead is instrumental in ensuring the growth of the group, and the role is flexible.
 The Group Lead will manage tasks as they come and guide the other student leads and members to empower them to be strong advocates.
 The Group Lead identifies group goals and delegates work to the appropriate leaders.

 - Connect leaders with upcoming trainings and development opportunities